NOAA-SWPC/Operations-Clock/PiClockSetup.md

 	su - pi -c 'startx' &
 fi
 ```
-And the xinitrc file looks like this:
+And the xinitrc file looks like this and use web source from Step 3 above:
 ```
 #!/bin/sh
 while true; do